-Pastel Silk Spencer Bodice or Jacket circa 1820s
+Pastel Silk Spencer Bodice or Jacket: circa 1820s English

 With the advent of thin light muslins during the 1790’s, a short form to waist-level called a spencer was worn both outdoors, indoors, and for evening wear.
 Coloured Spencers like this example were usually worn with white dresses.